Elevation: 7,620 ft

 Park at the [signed] junction of Trapper Creek Road/FSR-533 and Beaverdam Pass Road/FSR-535.
-This junction is located 6.4 miles west/up Trapper Creek Road from the Sawtooth National Forest boundary.
+This junction is located 6.4 miles west up Trapper Creek Road from the Sawtooth National Forest boundary.
 The elevation here is 5,320 feet.
 Beaverdam Pass Road is a rough, badly-rutted dirt road only suitable to ATVs and HC 4WD vehicles.
 With the appropriate vehicle, you can drive all the way up to Beaverdam Pass and shorten this climb considerably.
-You must initially do a wide fording of Trapper Creek as there is no bridge or underground pipe here.
+You must initially ford Trapper Creek since there is no bridge or underground pipe here.

-Follow FST-876 as it turns R/W and then subsequently bends L/S to skirt the West Face of Joes Mountain.
+Follow FST-876 as it turns right/west and then subsequently bends left/south to skirt the west face of Joes Mountain.
 The ATV trail eventually pops out in beautiful open terrain after passing the summit of Joes Mountain.
-FST-876 is now heading directly at Willow Creek Peak, which is quite visible from here.
-Continue hiking along FST-876 as it reaches a saddle and then climbs through a section of aspen forest on the Northeast Face of Willow Creek Peak.
+FST-876 is now heading directly at Willow Creek Peak which is quite visible from here.
+Continue hiking along FST-876 as it reaches a saddle and then climbs through a section of aspen forest on the northeast face of Willow Creek Peak.
 After the ATV trail emerges from the forest high up, leave the trail and scramble a short distance to the gentle summit of Willow Creek Peak.
 The high point is a collection of a few boulders and had no summit cairn.

 USGS Map Errors on the Mahogany Butte Quadrangle